 I know it sounds funny to axe the beans and replace them with sweet potatoes but it works.
 The sweet potatoes get cooked down and just the right amount of mushy to add that legume-like goodness to the mix.
 This soup is SO easy.
 It made a lot so we could use the leftovers for other lunches and dinners but you could always cut it in half.
 There’s also other shortcuts you can do like not making the homemade chicken stock and just buying 2 cartons of organic chicken broth.

-This was my first time using a rotisserie chicken to make chicken stock for the Whole 30 White Chicken Chili and I was very pleased with the frugalista feeling that came with it!
-Now that rain is settling into Birmingham, and the temperatures are finally starting to drop, this is the perfect soup to add to your tailgating line up or just for your ho-hum hump day dinner table to jazz it up a bit.
+This was my first time using a rotisserie chicken to make chicken stock for the Whole 30 White Chicken Chili recipe and I was very pleased with the frugalista feeling that came with it!
+Now that rain is settling in Birmingham, and the temperatures are finally starting to drop, this is the perfect soup to add to your tailgating line up or just for your ho-hum hump day dinner table to jazz it up a bit.

 Side note: I’ve had lots of you ask me about the square bowls and pretty linen in this post so I’ve linked up some similar items for you to enjoy shopping with on this gray wintery day!
 See below to shop the post.